How it Works

 5. Approval & Delivery

-After your piece is created, I will send you images of the work.
-Then you can make the final payment and we can arrange shipment, delivery or pick-up.
+After your piece is created, I will send you an invoice for the final payment and we can arrange shipment, delivery or pick-up.

 If you need assistance installing the work in your home, we can arrange that.
 Bonus points for you if you send me images of the work in its new home!